CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Impossibility results

-\paragraph{Proof of Theorem~\ref{impossibility:synchrony}} \begin{proof} For the sake of contradiction assume that there is a q--commitable SMR protocol $\Pi$ that is $(n, k, f)$-resilient for $f\geq \lceil h/2 \rceil $, where $h=n-k-f$ is the number of correct validators.
+\begin{proof} For the sake of contradiction assume that there is a q--commitable SMR protocol $\Pi$ that is $(n, k, f)$-resilient for $f\geq \lceil h/2 \rceil $, where $h=n-k-f$ is the number of correct validators.
 Assume that each validator has deposited $D \in \mathbf{N}$ stake to participate in $\Pi$ and assume any period $\Delta_W$ where a validator can withdraw their stake.

-We will construct a run where colluding with Byzantine validators to create valid certificates for conflicting blocks is a dominant strategy for rational validators.
-This will lead to a safety violation.
+We will construct a run where colluding with Byzantine validators to create valid certificates for conflicting blocks yields greater utility for rational validators.